-Saving and investing for your future is one of the wisest things you can do, whether you are just starting out in your career, cementing financial foundations, or approaching retirement.
+Saving and investing for your future is one of the wisest things you can do, whether you are just starting out in your career, mid-way through life, or approaching retirement.

-To live the lifestyle you want in retirement, you may need to make additional contributions to your super, over and above the mandatory employer-paid 9.5% superannuation guarantee.
-Despite the fact that many Australians need to make additional contributions to secure sufficient retirement savings, only 1 in 8 employed super fund members make any additional contributions to their super.i
+To live out a purposeful retirement, you may need to make additional contributions to your super, over and above the mandatory employer-paid 9.5% superannuation guarantee.
+Despite fact that many people need to make additional contributions to save enough for their retirement years, only 1 in 5 Christian Super members currently make additional contributions to their super.i

 What are super contributions?